 - Arteries: Profunda femoris artery and obturator artery.

 The muscles of the medial compartment of the thigh are ordered into 3 layers.
-From superficial to deep these are:

 - Anterior (first) layer is composed of pectineus, adductor longus, and gracilis.